 The food service industry can be a challenging place to succeed.
 As such, restaurants and other food service operations can take advantage of discounted services, resources and networking opportunities by becoming members of restaurant associations.
-Restaurant associations are coalitions of eating and drinking establishments at local, state and national levels.
-They advocate and protect restaurants by offering greater representation, superior buying power and affordable resources, helping new restaurants to establish profitability and helping veteran restaurants maintain their success.
-Restaurant associations encourage careers in the industry, offer affordable member benefits and provide resources to keep operations successful.
+Restaurant associations are coalitions of eating and drinking establishments that exist at local, state and national levels.
+They advocate and protect restaurants by offering greater representation, superior buying power and affordable resources.
+They also help new restaurants to establish profitability and veteran restaurants maintain their success.
+Restaurant associations encourage careers in the industry, offer affordable member benefits and provide valuable resources to keep operations successful.

 Restaurant associations are open to just about any food service establishment.
 All food service establishments are eligible to join both their local or state restaurant association as well as the National Restaurant Association for the price of one membership.